About

 Novelist.
 Blogger.
 Reader.
 Etc.

 Looking for a short bio?
-KERRY CLARE is the author three novels Asking for a Friend (out now from Doubleday Canada), Waiting for a Star to Fall and Mitzi Bytes, and editor of The M Word: Conversations About Motherhood.
-A National Magazine Award-nominated essayist, and editor of Canadian books website 49thShelf.com, she writes about books and reading at her longtime blog, Pickle Me This.
+KERRY CLARE is the author of three novels, Asking for a Friend, Waiting for a Star to Fall and Mitzi Bytes, and editor of The M Word: Conversations About Motherhood.
+A National Magazine Award-nominated essayist, and editor of Canadian books website 49thShelf.com, she is host of the BOOKSPO podcast and writes about books and reading at her longtime blog, Pickle Me This.
 She lives in Toronto with her family.

 Through my work, I inspire readers and writers to grow, learn and explore through engagement with books and storytelling.